Radar sweeps, binoculars, six navies, but no sign of missing plane

 There was little commercial shipping in the area on Monday when a Reuters photographer boarded a Vietnamese air force Antonov-26, a Soviet-era transporter, on an aerial sweep.

-The plane spent two-and-a-half hours circling a 400 sq km (155 sq mile) area at about 6,500 ft, but found nothing as crew members peered down with binoculars.
+The plane spent two-and-a-half hours circling a 400 sq km (155 sq mile) area at about 6,500 ft (1,980 metres), but found nothing as crew members peered down with binoculars.

 “The main challenge that we face during these searches is that we have to search with bare eyes from a high altitude,” said Captain Vu Duc Long of Vietnam’s 918 Squadron.